What is a DIY funeral?

 - Cremation application – referred to as 'Form 1' in England and Wales and 'Form A' in Scotland.
 This form should be completed by a relative or close friend of the deceased and sent to the Cremation Authority, authorising the cremation to take place.

-- Medical certificates – the Cremation Authority will often require two medical certificates from two separate doctors.
+- Medical certificate of cause of death – the Cremation Authority will often require a medical certificate signed by a doctor.
 If the death was referred to a coroner, you will not be required to provide medical certificates.
 Instead, you will be given 'Form 6' in England and Wales and 'Form E' in Scotland.

 Securing a burial plot

-There are no restrictions on arranging a burial yourself if this is what you would prefer to do, although some cemeteries may be obstructive as this is not how they are traditionally arranged.
+If your loved one wanted to be buried, there are no restrictions on arranging a burial yourself, although some cemeteries may be obstructive as this is not how they are traditionally arranged.

 As with cremation, there is specific paperwork that needs to be complete before a burial can take place.